helidon-io/helidon-build-tools/docs-internal/archetype-v2.md

 ### File Paths

-All paths are relative to their current directory, a leading `/` can be used to refer to the archetype root directory.
+Paths with a leading `/` are resolved relative to the archetype root directory.
+ Paths without a leading `/` are resolved relative to the `current` directory, which varies depending on whether the script is invoked via `<exec>` or `<source>`.

 ## Flow